What is options trading? How does options trading work? What are the best options trading platforms in the UK?

 AvaTrade Options Trading

-Regulated brokers offering vanilla options, such as AVATrade, give traders scores of opportunities compared to regular spot trading.
+Regulated brokers offering vanilla options, such as AVATrade, give traders many of opportunities compared to regular spot trading.
 Such options allow traders to:

 - Hedge their exposure to any given asset.